vudash/vudash/docs/widgets/README.md

       "description": "Visitor Count", // Optional.
 Default "Statistics" Description shown below statistic, "format": "%s", // Optional.
 Default %s.
 Format the incoming data (using sprintf-js), "font-ratio": 4 // Optional.
 Default 4.
-Scaling ratio for main statistic (for longer text, increase this number), "colour": "#86797d" // Optional.
+Scaling ratio for main statistic (for longer text, increase this number), "colour": "#86797d", // Optional.
 Defaults to a random colour from a pre-selected "pretty" list.
 Colour for line / fill-area of graph, if shown.
+      "historyView": "chart" // Optional, defaults to "chart".
+How historical figures are represented.
     }
   }
 ```

 Note that `datasource` tells the widget how to get data, and is using a datasource, which is documented in the [Datasources documentation](/#/datasources)

+#### History Views

+There are two ways to represent previous values that the widget has received:

+* `chart`: Displays a line-graph of the previous historical values which floats behind the widget's content.
+* `ticker`: Shows a stock-market type ticker, in either red or green depending on the direction the value is heading.
+Shows difference from previous value, and the same difference represented as a percentage.

 #### Graphs
 This widget will graph data which is passed in as an array.